mkohler/cython_swig/README.rst

     The second conditional checks if the buffer is long enough for the output, bailing out if it isn't.

-    The key thing to understand about sgreeting's interface is that the CALLER of sgreeting must allocate sgreeting's output buffer.

     Let's use SWIG to make this function available to Python.